How to beat the ads

 (This sixth point will be qualified later.)

-(7) Visit lots of merchant’s websites and click on pictures of the object.
-Do this for several days.
+(7) One should visit lots of merchant’s websites and click on pictures of the object.
+One should do this for several days.

 (8) Voilà.
 This pleasant object, and nothing else, will appear where garish things once did.

-I suggest looking at lots of merchant’s pictures of blue spruce Christmas trees.
-After a few days, your screen will be flanked by a lovely forest instead of by the Las Vegas Strip.
+I suggest looking at lots of merchant’s pictures of unadorned blue spruce Christmas trees.
+After a few days, your screen will be flanked by a lovely forest rather than by the Las Vegas Strip.
 If you can’t stomach anything to do with Christmas, browse cacti or cilantro or firewood instead.
 You get the idea.

 Now I’ll qualify (6).
 You can get away with looking at artificial Christmas trees because they resemble the natural ones.
-Not all beautiful, natural merchandise has this characteristic, however.
+Not all merchandise has this characteristic, however.